 HMRC also charge fuel tax for company cars.
 If your company pays for your fuel, you'll be lumped with a tax charge on it.
 In some cases, you might even pay more tax than what the fuel itself would cost - see why we said to hold off a little?

 To work out how much your yearly fuel benefit tax is, multiply HMRC's standard fuel benefit figure by your CO2 emission % by your income tax rate.
-HMRC's fuel benefit figure is set at £23,400 across the board.
+HMRC's fuel benefit figure is set at £24,600 for cars for 2021-22.
+There is no charge for electric cars currently.

-In the UK, the average number of miles driven per year is around 7,150.
+In the UK, the average number of miles driven per year is around 7,150 (at time of writing).
 If we look at the example of the diesel engine BMW 3 Series with 56.5mpg, the annual fuel costs (using a helpful online calculator) comes to £772.63.

-So, in this case, it looks like you'd be better off paying for the fuel yourself!
+So, in this case, it looks like you'd be better off paying for the fuel yourself - you'd be paying almost double otherwise!
 If you drive extensively, then it might be worth your while, but if you're tend towards this average annual mileage, then it's likely not.

 Best company cars for tax purposes